Alternative names for goitre

 Swollen neck of a patient with goitre.

 The thyroid gland is a butterfly-shaped gland located in the neck.
 A normal-size thyroid cannot usually be felt.
-Any increase in size of the thyroid gland is called goitre.
+Any increase in size of the thyroid gland is called a goitre.

-Goitre can be due to enlargement of the whole thyroid gland, known as ‘smooth goitre’ or ‘diffuse goitre’, or part of the gland, called a ‘nodular’ or ‘cystic’ goitre.
+Goitre can be due to enlargement of the whole thyroid gland, known as ‘smooth goitre’ or ‘diffuse goitre’, or parts of the gland, called a ‘nodular’ or ‘cystic’ goitre.
 Many people with goitre have normal thyroid hormone levels but some can have an underactive thyroid (hypothyroidism) or an overactive thyroid (hyperthyroidism).

 What causes goitre?